Craig Chalquist, PhD, PhD

 To accomplish all this, wisdom must go outside.

 Yes, inner work is necessary.
 So are all our special depth studies.
 Now, however, given the state of the declining world, we must apply those learnings where they can do the most good.
+The hermit hiding in a cave is not the resource we need today.
+That kind of wisdom, though valuable, isn't enough now.

 Separating inner from outer, surrendering to unconscious forces, succumbing to elitism, getting stuck in archaic imagery to the exclusion of new possibilities, and keeping deep wisdom out of public view aren’t wise.
 They exhibit splitting, denial, a “narcissism of small differences” as Freud put it, shortsightedness, and sheer lack of realism.
-As a result, Jungian programs wither while the work of evolving Jung’s thought instead of enshrining it goes on elsewhere: in bold Friends of Jung circles, in artists’ studios, in film, in literary circles, in dance, in innovative therapies.
+As a result, Jungian programs wither while the work of evolving Jung’s thought instead of enshrining it goes on elsewhere: in bold Friends of Jung circles, in artists’ studios, in film, in literary clubs, in dance, in innovative therapies.

-Engaged wisdom dances with them.
+Pronoian wisdom dances with them.